-Foelker, a Republican, was the representative for New York's 3rd congressional district from 1907 to 1911.
+Foelker was the representative for New York’s 3rd congressional district and was a Republican.
+He served from 1907 to 1911.

 From Jan 1908 to Mar 1911, Foelker missed 152 of 244 roll call votes, which is 62.3%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1908-Mar 1909||42||32||76.2%||97th|